SeeedDocument/Seeed-WiKi/docs/Grove-Vibration_Motor.md

 2. Plug the Grove - Base Shield onto Arduino.
 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-Vibration_Motor/master/img/IMG_0506.jpg)
 3. Connect Arduino to PC by using a USB cable.
 4. Copy and paste code below to a new Arduino sketch, and upload it to your Arduino.
-Please click [here](/Upload_Code) if you do not know how to upload.

 Use the demo code shown below: